vkhot2023/kpmg/README.md

 ###  Project statement

-In this process, we are going to defined Project Problem statement and what will consider as successfull completion of project.
+In this process, we are defining the Project Problem statement and what will consider successful completion of the project?

 Problem statement:
-Client has specific 2 requirements:
+The client has specific 2 requirements:

-1  Need Top 1000 most valuable customers from existing customer List
+1   Top 1000 most valuable customers from the existing customer List.

-2  Top 20% Potential customers from new target customer List
+2  Top 20% of Potential customers from the new target customer List.

-  project will consider as successfull completion when both client requirements resolved.
+The project will consider a successful complete when clients both  requirements satisfied.

   ### Data Exploration

-  In this process, we perform 2 tasks: Data Quality Assessments and Data Distribution
+  In this process, we are performing 2 tasks: Data Quality Assessments and Data Distribution.

 Data Quality Assessments:
-we extract raw data which contain excel workbook with 4 different sheets namely Transactions,CustomerDemographic, CustomerAddess and NewCustomerList.
+We extract raw data which contains an Excel workbook with 4 different sheets namely Transactions, CustomerDemographic, CustomerAddess, and NewCustomerList.

- We found certain data quality issues with respect to datasets, we perform quality assessments such as Data Accuracy, Data Completeness, Data Consistency and Data Currency
+ We found certain data quality issues concerning datasets.
+We perform quality assessments tests such as Data Accuracy, Data Completeness, Data Consistency, and Data Currency.
-Detail of this assessment could find out in PPT Document.
+Detail of this assessment could find out in PDF Document.

 Link: https://github.com/vkhot2023/kpmg/blob/main/kpmg%20ppt.pdf

-we use data cleaning techniques to convert data into suitable format
+We use data-cleaning techniques to convert data into a suitable format.

 Data Distribution:
-We explore data to get basic understanding of datasets.
+We explore data to get a basic understanding of datasets.
 We explore data based on
 1  Age
 2  Gender    3  jobs
 4  wealth